 SECTION 2.
-A match shall not be stopped to indicate an infraction: (1) when warning or penalizing either wrestler for stalling; (2) for locked hands or grasping clothing committed during a successful reversal, escape or takedown; (3) for applying a figure-four scissors around the head from neutral during a successful takedown; (4) for applying a figure-four scissors around both legs or the body from an advantage position during a successful reversal or escape; and (5) for illegal holds, unnecessary roughness or unsportsmanlike conduct during scoring situations, unless it is necessary to prevent an injury.
+A match shall not be stopped to indicate an infraction: (1) when warning or penalizing either wrestler for stalling, except when penalizing the wrestler in the advantage position;

+(2) for locked hands or grasping clothing committed during a successful reversal, escape or takedown; (3) for applying a figure-four scissors around the head from neutral during a successful takedown; (4) for applying a figure-four scissors around both legs or the body from an advantage position during a successful reversal or escape; and (5) for illegal holds, unnecessary roughness or unsportsmanlike conduct during scoring situations, unless it is necessary to prevent an injury.

-Note 1: Under (5) above, the referee shall stop the match after scoring has occurred or if scoring no longer is imminent.
+Note: Under (5) above, the referee shall stop the match after scoring has occurred or if scoring no longer is imminent (See 6-11-b and c.)